-As an employer with over 68,000 employees worldwide, we have the opportunity to apply the principles that support population health to our own employee population—including dependents and, potentially, other members of our communities.
+We have the opportunity to apply the principles that support population health to our own employee population—including dependents and, potentially, other members of our communities.
 We strive to offer services and programs and create work environments that address the continuum of population health management—for those who are well, those at risk, those with acute or chronic illnesses, and those requiring highly complex care.

 We are actively collaborating in and integrating programs and policies that share the common goals of improving employee health and safety, reducing injury and illness, and improving workforce productivity.
 Our goal is twofold:

-- Improve the health of our employee population in targeted areas such as cardiometabolic risk, improve routine vaccination rates and screenings and reduce stress
+- Improve the health of our employee population in targeted areas such as cardiometabolic risk, improve routine vaccination rates and screenings, and reduce stress

 - Establish a workplace culture of well-being that promotes health and wellness and emphasizes daily habits

-These goals include increasing physical movement/activity, expanding access to healthier foods, providing education and tools to help mitigate the effects of stress, enhancing policies to eliminate tobacco within our campuses, and collaborating with Environmental, Health & Safety to build a culture of health in addition to our long-standing commitment to a culture of safety.
+These goals include increasing physical movement/activity, expanding access to healthier foods, providing education and tools to help mitigate the effects of stress, enhancing policies to eliminate tobacco within our campuses, and collaborating with our Environmental, Health & Safety teams to build a culture of health in addition to our long-standing commitment to a culture of safety.

-As part of our commitment to improving global population health, we work to empower patients by addressing health literacy.
+As part of our commitment to improving global population health, we work to empower patients by advancing health literacy.
 We have identified opportunities to communicate more clearly with patients, from clinical trials and patient education to packaging.
 We are also helping health care providers address health literacy, and are influencing policies concerning health literacy at the national and the international level.
-For additional detail, please visit the section on health literacy, which highlights the problem and our commitment, as well as specific activities in the United States and throughout the world.
+For additional details, please visit the section on health literacy, which highlights the problem and our commitment, as well as specific activities in the United States and throughout the world.